-The Group's net income for the first quarter of 2022 increased by 34.3%, at P332.5 million compared to the net income of P247.6 million in the same period of 2021.
-This is due to increase in sales, strategic management of operating expenses and increase in the interest income.
+The Group's net income for the first half of 2022 amounted to P980.7 million which grew by 39.5% compared to the net income of P702.8 million in the same period of 2021 resulting from a combination of the strong sales recovery performance, better margins with a corresponding better management of cost and operating expenses.
+Increase in the interest income as well as net foreign exchange gains realized also contributed to the growth.